Hello -I’m Rick!

 I’ve been shooting both photo and video for years.
 Before YouTube, before anyone cared, before I had any idea where it might lead.
-What started as a hobby slowly turned into a career, then a business, then something bigger than just cameras and content.
+What started as a hobby slowly turned into a career, then a business, then something bigger than just cameras and videos.

 The bit most people don’t see